October 1, 2021

 Emergency Notifications and Timely Warnings

 Disseminating information and fostering awareness are essential to effective emergency response and crime prevention.
 The university strives, without significant delay, to inform the college community about potentially dangerous situations, immediate threats to health or safety, and major incidents involving crimes against persons (including reported sexual assaults) and property so they may take measures to avoid potential harm.
-Emergency Notifications and Timely Warnings (Security Alerts) can be communicated immediately via an outdoor loud speaker system and a campus mass emergency notification system with voice, text, and email capabilities.
-Emergency messaging is prepared by Security Services and/or in conjunction with the Office of Communications.
+Emergency Notifications and Timely Warnings (Security Alerts) can be communicated immediately via an outdoor loud-speaker system and a campus mass emergency notification system with voice, text, and email capabilities.
+Emergency messaging is prepared by Security Services and/or the Office of Communications.
 Campus emergency communication systems are tested monthly by Security staff members.

 Building Access and Security